oscarotero/psr7-middlewares/README.md

 $dispatcher = $relay->getInstance([

-    Middleware::SaveResponse()
-        ->storage('path/to/document/root') //Path directory where save the responses ->basePath('public')               //(optional) basepath ignored from the request uri ]);
+    Middleware::SaveResponse('path/to/files') //Path directory where save the responses ->basePath('public')                  //(optional) basepath ignored from the request uri ]);
 ```